-- 1 In the <DCU Select> group of the Engineering Setup >DCU >Serial Port Assign menu (7355), select the target to set (DCU1 or DCU2). - 2 Select the serial port connected to the target P-Bus device to set. - 3 Press [Port Setting].
+- 1 In the <DCU Select> group of the Engineering Setup >DCU >Serial/Net Port Assign menu (7355), select the target to set (DCU1 or DCU2). - 2 Select the port connected to the target P-Bus device to set.

+3 Press [Port Setting].

 The P-Bus Setting menu (7355.1) appears.
-The target serial port, slot number, device type, serial port name, and PNL number appear at the top of the status area.
-The device name and response speed settings state for each command appears at the bottom on the status area.
+The slot number/port number, device type, port name, and control panel number appear at the top of the status area.
+The device name and response speed settings status for each command appears at the bottom of the status area.